 "The Chevrolet Cruze hatchback represents fantastic value for money and the diesels are cheap to run."

 The Cruze hatchback offered a versatile interior, a big boot and generous amounts of of standard equipment and accessories for a prettly low price.
 The Cruze was an affordable alternative to many of the more obvious choices on the family-car market, such as the Vauxhall Astra, Ford Focus and Hyundai i30.
 The 1.7-litre diesel engine was the top choice, combining general comfort with decent fuel economy and power to make decent long-distance cruiser.

 MPG, running costs & CO2

-We’d recommend going for the 1.7-litre diesel Cruze as it's the most economical and will return up to 62.7mpg.
-That's not anywhere near best in class, but it is competitive and so much better than the efficiency you’ll get from the 1.6-litre and 1.8-litre petrol engines in the range, which can only manage to return 42.8mpg apiece.
-Thankfully, a three-year fixed-price servicing scheme and three-year warranty should keep maintenance costs in check for a while without too much strain on your wallet.
-However, resale values on the used car market is poor for all Chevrolets and you shouldn’t expect the Cruze to buck the trend – but at least it's relatively inexpensive to buy in the first place.
+Thankfully, a three-year fixed-price servicing scheme and three-year warranty should keep maintenance costs in check.
+However, resale values on the used-car market are poor for all Chevrolets and you shouldn't expect the Cruze to buck that trend – but at least it's relatively inexpensive to buy in the first place.